Recipe: Chewy Molasses Cookies with Crunchy Lemon Glaze

 For the molasses cookies:

-2-inch knob of fresh ginger, finely grated or juiced
+(2-inch) knob fresh ginger, finely grated and juices reserved

 Granulated sugar, for rolling

 Make the cookies:

 Arrange 2 racks to divide the oven into thirds and heat to 350°F. Line two large baking sheets with parchment paper; set aside.

 Place the butter, olive oil, molasses, and brown sugar in the bowl of a stand mixer fitted with the paddle attachment.
 (Alternatively, use an electric hand mixer and large bowl.)
 Beat on medium speed until fluffy and lightened in color.
 Beat in the the egg until smooth.
 Beat in the fresh ginger and its juice.